Effective Date: February 19, 2020

 For these reasons, we are not in a position to directly handle data requests for data controlled by Customers.
 Customers may store personal information they receive from you on our servers or their own storage facilities.
 Customers control the types of personal information requested from you, how it’s used, who can access it, and how long they retain this personal information.
 Your data rights are subject to Customer internal policies and applicable law.
 You should contact the Customer regarding personal information they may hold about you and to exercise any data rights you may have.
 We will cooperate with such inquiry to the extent it is permitted under our confidentiality and privacy obligations.

-Retention and Removal.
+Retention and Removal

-We retain your personal information for as long as your account is considered active, to provide you or our Customers our services, meet regulatory requirements, resolve disputes, investigate security incidents, prevent fraud and abuse, protect your vital interests or the vital interests of another natural person, enforce our contractual agreements, or fulfill your request to “unsubscribe” from messages or exercise your data rights
+We retain your personal information for as long as your account is considered active, to provide you or our Customers our services, meet regulatory requirements, resolve disputes, investigate security incidents, prevent fraud and abuse, protect your vital interests or the vital interests of another natural person, enforce our contractual agreements, or fulfill your request to “unsubscribe” from messages or exercise your data rights.

 Our retention policies and procedures are designed to help ensure our compliance with legal obligations and allow Customers to comply with their own record retention requirements.
 We implement retention controls within the Services that Customers utilize to control their data retention periods.
+The Customer determines when the purpose of personal data about their employees has been fulfilled.
+The Customer has the means to permanently destroy personal data about their employees.

 For personal information we determine the purposes for and means by which it is processed, such information will not be kept for longer than necessary for the purpose, when no longer relevant, or upon permissible request, and will be appropriately disposed in a manner designed to ensure it cannot be reconstructed or read.